mikeeq/mbp-fedora-kernel/README.md

 - NVMe
 - Camera
+- keyboard
+- touchpad (scroll, right click)
 - wifi - you need to manually extract firmware from MacOS - <https://github.com/Dunedan/mbp-2016-linux/issues/71#issuecomment-517444300>

-> The firmware files to use can be found by running `ioreg -l | grep C-4364`.
+> The firmware files to use can be found by running `ioreg -l | grep C-4364` or `ioreg -l | grep RequestedFiles`, copy from `/usr/share/firmware/wifi` when being on MacOS

 <https://github.com/Dunedan/mbp-2016-linux/issues/71#issuecomment-515401480>